 Full ingredient list and measurements included in the printable recipe card below.

 To turn your tare into a bowl of ramen, add 1 ½ tablespoons of the paste to the bottom of your bowl.
-Pour 8-12 ounces of hot broth over tare and stir to combine.
-(You can use vegetable, dashi or mushroom stock.
-For non-pescatarians, chicken, beef or pork stock are good options.)
+Pour 10 ounces of hot broth over tare and stir to combine.

-Once tare has dissolved into the broth, add ramen ingredients, including noodles, sauteed bok choy, cooked shrimp, egg and corn.
+Once tare has dissolved into the hot broth, add ramen ingredients, including noodles, sautéed bok choy, cooked shrimp, egg and corn.

 Top with a little bit of togarashi, sliced scallions and a pile of crispy shallots.
 Serve with a lime wedge and chili crisp.